vijayvulava/czs/_sources/61Biogeochemistry.md

 $$

 4. Determine the critical value from the t-distribution based on the chosen significance level (e.g., $\alpha$ = 0.05).
 5. Compare the calculated t-statistic with the critical value.
-With the t-statistic and degrees of freedom, the researchers can compare the calculated value to the critical value from the t-distribution table or use a statistical software to determine the p-value and make a decision about the null hypothesis.
+With the t-statistic and degrees of freedom, the researchers can compare the calculated value to the critical value from the t-distribution table or use statistical software to determine the p-value and decide the null hypothesis.
-6. Make a decision to reject or fail to reject the null hypothesis based on the comparison.
+6. Decide to reject or fail to reject the null hypothesis based on the comparison.
 For example, if you have 10 degrees of freedom and want to test at a significance level of 0.05 (α = 0.05), the critical t-value from the table is 1.812.
 If your calculated t-statistic is greater than this critical value, you would reject the null hypothesis.

-The calculated t-statistic is greater than the critical value, the researchers can conclude that there is a significant difference in the mean soil carbon content between the forested area and the agricultural field.
-This result might suggest that the land-use practices (forest versus agriculture) have an impact on soil carbon content, and further investigations could be conducted to understand the underlying mechanisms.
+The calculated t-statistic is greater than the critical value; the researchers can conclude that there is a significant difference in the mean soil carbon content between the forested area and the agricultural field.
+This result might suggest that the land-use practices (forest versus agriculture) impact soil carbon content, and further investigations could be conducted to understand the underlying mechanisms.

 ```